 But of course, once the question is asked and information is obtained, we expect a report.
 Reporting back comes with its own set of enormous complexities.
 So once the child has the information…the report will require yet more grammatical acrobatics.
 Take, for example, the last question above (“Where should Alan meet you?”).
 The report will sound something like this “Daddy said you should meet him in the kitchen.”

-Attempting to help children acquire such abilities needs to be taken slowly, systematically, meticulously and discretely...and making sure that constituent abilities (rudimentary pronouns, rudimentary understanding of "wh" terms and other interrogatives, say vs. do, etc.) are ready for integration into different sets of linguistic activities.
+Teaching children such abilities needs to be taken slowly, systematically, meticulously and discretely...and making sure that constituent abilities (rudimentary pronouns, rudimentary understanding of "wh" terms and other interrogatives, say vs. do, etc.) are ready for integration/uploading into different sets of linguistic activities.
 And, I'll repeat, when working on such highly advanced aspects of language instruction...discrete arrangements are required!
-(This may not be not de rigueur, but c'est la vie…sometimes, the realities of teaching/learning don’t fit neatly into popular conceptual or intervention systems AND may even alert some that their assumptions about teaching language may need to be revised …one can only hope).
+This may not be not de rigueur, but c'est la vie…sometimes, the realities of teaching/learning don’t fit neatly into popular conceptual or intervention systems AND may even alert some practitioners that their assumptions about teaching a language may need to be revised …one can only hope!